Code-Institute-Submissions/Milestone-Project-English-Tutor/README.md

 Required fields are first name, last name and email.
 For first and last name message appears when fields are blank.
 For email address message appears if blank and also if not valid email address.
+On pressing submit button the 'welcome to mail' box will appear to add an account.
+Found php code to implement full emailing but did not include as not part of project.

 ## Bugs:
 * In Microsoft Edge layout of the reference section changes to block.